The CMC reserves the right to modify its rules until February 10th, 2023

 - Final: 6 candidates

-- Candidates who cannot perform at the required time are disqualified.
-If a candidate notices a schedule conflict before the announcement of the official schedule for the First round, he or she must inform the National Office, which may be able to modify, at its sole discretion, the order of appearance of candidates.
-Any justification submitted after the release of the official schedule of the First round will be refused.
-To preserve the order of the candidates’ auditions, any request to modify the schedule will be denied for the Semi-final and the Final.
+- A candidate who is absent at the scheduled audition time is disqualified.
+Should a candidate discover a scheduling conflict prior to the release of the official schedule for the first elimination rounds, he/she must inform the CMC National Office, which may then modify, at its discretion, the running order of candidates for that round only.
+Any requests for schedule changes received after the official schedule for the First run will be denied.
+In order to respect the running order of candidates, no requests for schedule changes will be accepted during the Semi-Final and Final.

-- Following each of the Stepping Stone events (First round, Semi-final and Final), candidates receive comments from adjudicators and may meet with the jury when the results are announced only if they have not been selected for the next round.
-No contact with the jury is allowed for candidates continuing on to the next step.
-As a result, finalists will only receive comments from adjudicators and be able to meet with the jury at the very end of the process.
+- Following each of the Stepping Stone rounds (First Elimination, Semi-Final and Finale), candidates receive feedback from the judges and may meet with the jury when the results are announced only if they have not been selected for the next round.
+No contact with the judges is permitted for candidates who continue tot he next stage.
+Consequently, finalists receive feedback from the judges and may meet with the jury only at the very end of the process.

 - The Stepping Stone is composed of three rounds: